thrackle-io/rules-engine/docs/userGuides/deployment/DIAMOND-UPGRADE.md

 # DIAMOND UPGRADE REVERSION PLAN

-In the event that a diamond upgrade is wished to be reverted, the next steps must be followed:
+If a diamond upgrade reversion is required, the next steps must be followed:

 1. Determine if the upgraded facet has changed at all (logic, function signatures, etc.).
 If not, skip next step and continue to step 3.
-2. If the contract has changed, then use the version control system to go back to the desired state of the contract and build the entire repo to make sure that the `out` directory has the disired abi.
+2. If the contract has changed, then use the version control system to go back to the desired state of the contract and build the entire repo to make sure that the `out` directory has the desired abi.
-3. Checkout the `deployments/diamonds.json` file and find the facet that is wished to be reverted to a previous state.
+3. Checkout the `deployments/diamonds.json` file and find the facet to revert to its previous state.
 Make sure that the address of the facet recorded there is not the latest one.
 You can do this by looking at the historical version of this file through the version control system.
 4. Configure the environment variables to carry out the reversion.
 Specifically set the following variables in the root `.env` file:
     ```
     DEPLOYMENT_OWNER_KEY=<YOUR_DEPLOYMENT_OWNER_KEY>